We’ve Established A Blue Ribbon Commission on Racial Equity

 It is no longer sufficient for HR people to communicate solely with other HR people to solve the problems that impact work, workers and the workplace.
 We must challenge ourselves to do more.
 For this reason, we have formed the Blue Ribbon Commission on Racial Equity with the goal of driving actions and solutions that will positively alter the workplace experience for Black and other people of color.

 This coalition of business executives and academics brings together leaders from both within and outside HR, since HR alone cannot provide the solutions to this issue.
 Rather, HR must listen to and work more closely with those committed to safe, civil and positive workplace culture.

 Among those who are joining the Commission: SHRM Volunteer Leaders, CHROs and other C-Suite executives with accountability for HR, academics, researchers, and individuals who have consistently worked to identify long-term solutions to creating inclusive workplaces.
-The SHRM Blue Ribbon Commission on Racial Equity will hold its first meeting on August, 28th 2020.

 The Blue Ribbon Commission on Racial Equity will:

 - Assess the effectiveness of current programs and models including barriers to success.